 - Further changes were happening in other venues: an increasing awareness in many clubs of the value of analytics, structural changes that separated the role of the manager from that of the “director of football” or “technical director.”

 So by the time that the plan of the Arsenal bosses was complete — the stadium paid for, funds for players liberated — the environment had changed in ways those bosses hadn’t anticipated.
 Wenger was still determined to run the club as an old-fashioned “gaffer” and in that capacity to spend what he thought of as generous sums of cash — but other clubs were willing to pay more.
 And, to make things worse, in those several years of finishing third and fourth, Arsenal had come to be seen by players and their agents as a second-tier club.
 So even when Wenger is willing to pay as much as another big club, that other club is typically perceived as bigger and therefore the kind of place a truly ambitious player would want to go.
 (That’s how the whole Mbappe saga played out.)
 Arsenal has become a destination for those who are willing not to win the Premier League or the Champions League.

-I’m not a WENGER OUT guy, but I have to admit that none of this is going to change until Wenger has retired.
+I’ve not been a WENGER OUT guy, but I have to admit that none of this is going to change until Wenger has retired.
 And I can imagine no circumstances in which he would voluntarily leave before the end of his contract, and very few circumstances in which the bosses would force him out.
 Also, it would be very surprising if a new manager could put a strong mark on the club immediately.